orbatschow/kubepost/docs/connection.md

-Instance is the Schema for the instances API
+Connection is the Schema for the connections API

 <table>
     <thead>